rdolgushin/fishruler.vim/README.md

 -----

 Fishruler allows you to visualize desired amount of the fish text.
-It can be usefull when you create a new database table, web-interface or just need some text for testing purposes.
+It can be useful when you create a new database table, web-interface or just need some text for testing purposes.

 Installation ways